 ABUSE OF HUMAN RIGHTS

-Undercover officers having intimate and sexual relationships with members of public they are targeting is an abuse of their human rights.
-It is degrading treatment, that interferes with their private and family life, and their rights to freedom of expression and association.
-Another serious issue is the abuse of the human rights of the friends and families of targets, which is considered by police to be ‘collateral intrusion’ (see below), and which perversely seems to appears to require less rigorous tests to authorise than intrusion into the lives of “suspects”
+Undercover officers having intimate and sexual relationships with members of public they are targeting is an abuse of human rights.
+It is degrading treatment, that interferes with private and family life, and rights to freedom of expression and association.
+Also, the human rights of the friends and families of targets were abused.
+The police describe this as ‘collateral intrusion’, and perversely authorisation of this type of intrusion appears to require an even less rigorous test.

 “I acknowledge that these relationships were a violation of the women’s human rights, an abuse of police power and caused significant trauma.” – Assistant Commissioner Martin Hewitt, the Metropolitan Police.